filippkos/RevitTestApp/README.md

 ## Commands Overview

 #### 1. View Title Block
-The plugin calculates the optimal title block size and place the view on it.
+The plugin calculates the optimal title block size and place the active view on it.
 #### 2. Hidden Elements in 3D View
-Creates a 3D view highlighting previously hidden elements on active view.
+Creates a 3D view highlighting previously hidden elements on the active view.
 The plugin hides all visible elements and un-hides hidden ones, applying specific colors for element types.
 #### 3. Room Floors
 Creates floors based on room boundaries for a specific level.
 The plugin identifies all rooms on the level named L1 and creates floors that match room boundaries.
 Floors are created using appropriate floor types.